mengxueHou/mengxue.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I received B.S. degree in Electrical Engineering from [Shanghai Jiao Tong University](https://ee.sjtu.edu.cn/en/Default.aspx), Shanghai, China, in 2016, and PhD in Electrical and Computer Engineering from [Georgia Institute of Technology](https://ece.gatech.edu/), Atlanta, GA, USA in 2022, advised by Prof. [Fumin Zhang](https://fumin.ece.gatech.edu/).
+I received B.S. degree in Electrical Engineering from [Shanghai Jiao Tong University](https://ee.sjtu.edu.cn/en/Default.aspx), Shanghai, China, in 2016, and PhD in Electrical and Computer Engineering from [Georgia Institute of Technology](https://ece.gatech.edu/), Atlanta, GA, USA in 2022.
 From Aug.
 2022 to Jun.
-2023, I was a [Lillian Gilbreth Postdoc Fellow](https://engineering.purdue.edu/Engr/Research/GilbrethFellowships#Mengxue-Hou-intro), in College of Engineering, Purdue University, West Lafayette, USA, advised by Prof. [Shaoshuai Mou](https://engineering.purdue.edu/AAE/people/ptProfile?resource_id=124981) and Prof. [Shreyas Sundaram](https://engineering.purdue.edu/~sundara2/index.html).
+2023, I was a [Lillian Gilbreth Postdoc Fellow](https://engineering.purdue.edu/Engr/Research/GilbrethFellowships#Mengxue-Hou-intro), in College of Engineering, Purdue University, West Lafayette, USA.
 My research interests include robotics, autonomy, and human robot collaboration.
 I aim to devise practical, computationally-efficient, and provably-correct algorithms that prepare robotic systems to be **cognizant**, **taskable**, and **adaptive**, and can **collaborate with humans** to co-exist in a complex, ever-changing and unknown environment.

  **P.S.
 Pronounciation of my first name is "mungshway".
 You can also call me Meng.**